University of Massachusetts - Computer Science

 Computer Science and Mathematics are intimately related, and the substantial mathematical requirements of the computer science undergraduate program reflect this important relationship.
 Not surprisingly, it's quite easy for computer science majors to complete a mathematics minor as well.
 Note that the mathematics minor and major are administered by the Mathematics department.
 This page is advisory only -- only the Mathematics department can make definitive statements about their requirements.

 These three courses have similar intentions but differ in detail.
 MATH 300 is an introduction to the mathematical method, logically correct proofs, and certain fundamental definitions -- it is a pre-requisite for several advanced courses in the mathematics major.
-CMPSCI 250 is an introduction to the mathematical method in the context of the discrete mathematics required for the study of the theory of computation.
-It may be substituted for MATH 300 but not vice versa -- thus most Computer Science majors or minors will take CMPSCI 250 instead of MATH 300.
+COMPSCI 250 is an introduction to the mathematical method in the context of the discrete mathematics required for the study of the theory of computation.
+COMPSCI 250 may be substituted for MATH 300, thus most Computer Science majors or minors will take CMPSCI 250 instead of MATH 300.
 MATH 455 is a more advanced course in discrete mathematics applicable to Computer Science and Engineering.
-It may be substituted for CMPSCI 250 as far as the Computer Science requirements are concerned -- Math minors or majors should consult the Mathematics department.
+In some cases, MATH 455 may be substituted for CMPSCI 250 as an alternate prerequisite for an upper-level CS course and will replace COMPSCI 250 in combination with other courses in some cases.
+Additional details are provided below.

 Double Majoring in Computer Science and Mathematics